Ullaas123/Tetris-Game-/README.md

-This is A tetris Game made using python
+This is A tetris Game made using python tkinter
-The file is in txt file format sry for the inconvinence